colemanw/webform_civicrm/README.txt

 This feature exists to help prevent a major CRM headache: If users view your form while logged-in as someone else, or they click to your form by following someone else's personalized link (i.e. from a forwarded email), they will see that person's details on the form.
 Not given any alternative, they are likely to manually clear those fields and type their own information, which would cause the existing contact to be updated with a different person's details, throwing your contact data into confusion.

 When enabled, users will see a configurable message instructing them to "click here" if they are not the intended contact.
-The link will take the appropriate action (logging them out if they are logged in, or else getting rid of the personalized hash) and bring them  to an anonymous version of the form.
+The link will take the appropriate action (logging them out if they are logged in, or else getting rid of the personalized hash) and bring them to an anonymous version of the form (make sure anonymous & unknown users have access to the webform if using this feature!)

 RETROFITTING AN EXISTING WEBFORM

-You can pretty easily start recording CiviCRM contacts even for an existing webform.
+You can start recording CiviCRM contacts even for an existing webform.
 This falls into two scenarios:

 1) You don't have any contact info fields on the form yet (name, address, etc).
 That's easy, just go to the CiviCRM tab of your webform, check the boxes, and the new fields will be created for you.